jegtnes/jegtnes-static/src/work-with-me.md

 ## Let's make a nice website together?

-If my skills sound relevant to anything you need help with I'd love to hear from you and to discuss your next project.
+If my skills sound relevant to anything you need help with, I'd love to hear from you and to discuss your next project.

 <a class="btn" href="mailto:alex@jegtnes.com?subject=Contracting%20inquiry">Toss an email my way!</a>